 This control and guidance is also evident in the experiments done with developing animal embryos in which the removal or substitution of tissue, if done at an early enough stage, does not result in a totally deformed final form but rather in a smaller or modified, but still complete form.
 If the process of development were strictly a mechanical one, this would certainly not be the result.
 One logical explanation for this phenomenon is the existence of a controlling field, such as the Pranic spectrum, which has a pre-determined form towards which it is guiding the development of the organism via the growth processes.

 ~ The Nature of Prana as the Basis for the Study of Kundalini, Michael Bradford

-Shouldn't science explore this, wonder if there are plans for our substantiation?
-That these plans remain associated with us despite deformation or illness.
-That Kundalini energy can access these blueprints and then use the nervous system to convey healing energy to affected areas.
-That this work continues until completed.
-That our bodies hold extraordinary energies, little known, little appreciated by science because we only have anecdotal accounts like mine that cannot be verified by scientific methods at this time.
-That permanent Kundalini staves off the effects of neurological breakdown better than cognitive drills (Lumosity-type exercises) or affective therapies.
-These Lumosity types of “brain exercise” companies — and there are many of them — are for profit; kundalini meditation — safely and reliably undertaken — are largely free of charge, requiring only the commitment and diligence of the practitioner.
+Shouldn't science explore this, wonder if plans for our substantiation really do exist?
+And if so, how these plans remain associated with us?
+At what moment do they come into existence?
+Do they play a part in healing deformation or illness?
+Can an active Kundalini access these blueprints and then use the nervous system to convey healing energy to affected areas?
+Does this work continue until completed?
+Do our bodies hold extraordinary energies, little known, little appreciated by science?
+Do the millions of anecdotal accounts like mine carry weight even though scientific methods cannot verify them at this time?
+Can permanent Kundalini stave off the effects of neurological breakdown better than cognitive drills (Lumosity-type exercises) or affective therapies?
+Is it true that Lumosity type, “cognitive exercise” companies — and there are many of them — are only for profit?
+Is it true that kundalini meditation — safely and reliably undertaken — is free of charge, requiring only commitment and diligence to practice it.

-If Kundalini unlocks concealed DNA information, isn't it reasonable to assume it is able to use this information to recondition mental and psychic performance?
+If Kundalini unlocks concealed DNA information, isn't it reasonable to assume it is able to use this information to recondition physical, mental, and psychic properties of our bodies?